-Volunteers sample their sites on the second Saturday of the month from April through November.
+Volunteers sample their sites on the second Saturday of every month from April through November.

 Volunteer field monitors and floaters are trained to test for dissolved oxygen at the site, record physical and aesthetic parameters, and collect a water sample.
 Site work takes approximately 30-45 min.

 Water samples should be dropped off at the testing lab between 9:00 am–noon on the Saturday of testing.

 The testing lab for the headwaters region is at Broad Meadow Brook Wildlife Sanctuary in Worcester (get directions).
 Lab volunteers will help test these samples for nutrients, conductivity, and turbidity, and can be trained the first time they assist.

 To volunteer as a field monitor, floater, or lab assistant, contact Adam Zwick (WQM Program Coordinator) by email or by calling 978-417-1121.

 About the Program

 The BRC recruits and trains citizen volunteers to participate in the Blackstone River Coalition watershed-wide volunteer water quality monitoring program.